Downton Abbey | Upstairs and Downstairs Intrigues

 In the background are the dramatic events and radical changes of the British nobility (and their country estates), which transformed the very fabric of society in the post-Edwardian era.
 Most notably, the First World War; the 1918 Spanish influenza pandemic; the Marconi scandal; the Irish War of Independence, and the first seeds of Nazism.

 A cult phenomenon

 Today, Downton Abbey shines universally as one of the best-written TV shows ever.
-No doubt credit is due to the English actor, novelist, and screenwriter Julian Fellowes, Baron Fellowes of West Stafford, who created and wrote almost the entire show.
-Indeed, he won an Emmy Award for Outstanding Writing in 2011 and the writer’s award at the 37th BPG TV and Radio Awards for his work.
+No doubt credit is due to Baron Fellowes of West Stafford, the British actor, novelist, and screenwriter Julian Fellowes.
+Indeed, he created and wrote almost the entire show.
+For his work, he won an Emmy Award for Outstanding Writing in 2011 and the writer’s award at the 37th BPG TV and Radio Awards.
 But the credit isn’t all his own.
 Downton Abbey also boasts an outstanding cast, with Dame Maggie Smith leading the way in the iconic role of Violet Crawley.
 This role saw her win three Emmys, a Screen Actor Guild Award, and a Golden Globe.

 Last but not least, Downton Abbey is even a record-breaking show.
 In 2011, it has landed a place in the Guinness Book of World Records for the “highest critical review ratings for a TV show”.
 Over its six seasons, the show garnered many awards including 15 Emmys out of 69 nominations, 3 Golden Globes, and even a BAFTA Special Award.

 Impeccably written characters.
 Dreamlike locations and costumes.
 Intrigues worthy of Jane Austen‘s novels, and sharp British humor.
 All of this has made Downton Abbey a family-centered drama with a huge cultural impact to this day.